Birth: April-May 1841 Headley, Hampshire, UK

 His mother was buried on 25 April 1842 at All Saints, Headley.

-In the 1851 census as Albert Baker aged 9, born in Headley, and living his widowed father (George - his grandfather?), two brothers (Henry and William - his father?), sister (Sarah - aunt?), a visitor (John Baker aged 40, born in Headley, single and a farmer of 49 acres employing three labourers), and two servants (William Mills aged 23, unmarried and employed as an agricultural labourer and Martha Shrube (sic - Shrub on the original) aged 16 and born in Headley - my great grandmother) at Simmondstone, Headley.
+In the 1851 census as Albert Baker aged 9, born in Headley, and living his widowed father (George - his grandfather?), two brothers (Henry and William - his father?), sister (Sarah - aunt?), a visitor (John Baker aged 40, born in Headley, single and a farmer of 49 acres employing three labourers), and two servants (William Mills aged 23,single and employed as an agricultural labourer and Martha Shrube (sic - Shrub on the original) aged 16 and born in Headley - my great grandmother) at Simmondstone, Headley.
 George's wife would have been too old for Albert to have been her son, and I assume William was his father as implied in the 1841 census.

 In the 1861 census as Albert Baker aged 19, born in Headley, Hampshire, and living with his uncle (William - father?), uncle (Henry), Aunt (Marry), and two servants (Mark Barrnett aged 18 and Agmes Hunt aged 19, both born in Headley, Hampshire) in Headley, Hampshire.